R3dCr3sc3nt/BSidesSF-2017/web/the-year-2000/README.md

 [HTML](https://en.wikipedia.org/wiki/HTML) is simply the markup language used to construct Web pages, so that's redundant and unhelpful.
 [Notepad++](https://notepad-plus-plus.org/) is a simple text editor for the Microsoft Windows operating system.
 This could indicate that the author uses Windows as their main computing platform, but is similarly unhelpful to us here.
 [Git](https://git-scm.com/) is a popular source control management ("SCM") system (sometimes also called a "version control system (VCS)", and is sometimes used by developers to copy the contents of source code from one server to another, so this could be useful to us.
 Finally, Apache is the eponymous name of [the Apache HTTP (Web) server](https://httpd.apache.org/) developed by [the Apache Software Foundation](https://apache.org), which may also be useful to us.

-The first thing want to do is get more information about the website itself.
+The first thing we want to do is get more information about the website itself.
 We only have two useful clues to go on: it was made with git, and is being served by Apache.
 To begin, we shouldn't just take the author's word for it (after all, they also said "there are no flags here," and we can assume that is an attempt at misdirection).

 To verify that the author indeed used git, we can check for the existence of one or more metadata files that git uses.
 The most obvious of these is a `.git` directory at the root of a git repository.
 If the author did indeed use Git during their development process, there might be a `.git` folder somewhere on the website.
 Since we don't know what other directories exist on this website, we should just check the current one.
 This means we simply access [http://theyear2000.ctf.bsidessf.net/.git](http://theyear2000.ctf.bsidessf.net/.git) by loading that address into our Web browser.